sustainable travel WELCOME TO ULAANBAATAR sustainable travel

 Gandan Tegchilen Monastery

-If that doesn’t sell you on coming to Gandan Monastery, maybe the promise of throat chants and prayers by some seriously stylish monks who will zen you the fuck out, or the world’s most giant indoor statue, will.
+If that doesn’t sell you on coming to Gandan Monastery, maybe the promise of throat chants and prayers by some seriously stylish monks who will zen you the fuck out, or the world’s most giant indoor statue, sustainable travel will.

 With several temples making up the complex and plenty of space to find your inner zen, spending a morning here is an experience – not just another touristy AF thing to cross a Mongolia bucket list.